TryGhost/docs/content/concepts/security.md

 ### Data validation and serlialisation

-Ghost performs strong serialisation and validatio on all data that goes into the database, as well as automated symlink protection on all uploaded files.
+Ghost performs strong serialisation and validation on all data that goes into the database, as well as automated symlink protection on all uploaded files.

 ### Encoded tokens everywhere